1949 Texas hurricane: Preparations and impact

 A pier at Port Aransas was largely destroyed at a cost of $10,000.
 The hurricane caused extensive damage to rice, cotton, and vegetable crops in the region.
+The rice and cotton crop in western Louisiana were badly affected, with around 10 percent of unharvested rice and 25 percent of unpicked cotton damaged.
+The damage rendered around half of recovered rice seeds unusable for replanting.
 An estimate several days after the storm placed the total quantity of rice damaged at 500,000 bushels, totaling $10 million in monetary losses.
 However, Zoch (1949) reported that total damage from the storm was $6.7 million.
 Following the storm, thousands of automobiles in six states were affected by widespread peeling and blistering paint.
 The blisters, usually concentrated on the hoods, fenders and tops of vehicles, contained a small amount of water, and peeling paint was also reported on one Shreveport home.
 Most of the cars damaged were parked outside, and sheltered automobiles were unaffected.
 Although total damage from the phenomenon may have reached thousands of dollars, experts were unable to identify its cause immediately following the storm.
-Two deaths were attributed to the storm: a resident of Port Neches who was electrocuted, and a young woman who drowned in Matagorda Bay.
+Two deaths were attributed to the storm in Texas: a resident of Port Neches who was electrocuted, and a young woman who drowned in Matagorda Bay.

+Winds up to 35 mph and heavy rains accompanied the storm in southern Arkansas and northwestern Mississippi.
+One person was killed in Magnolia, Arkansas, after strong winds toppled an oil derrick.
+The hurricane added to a period of heavy rainfall in Arkansas, damaging rice and cotton crops; a four-day rainfall total of 9.01 in was recorded in Clinton.
+The extratropical remnants of the hurricane brought rains into the Midwestern United States.
+Rainfall accumulations reached 1–3 in across Illinois on October 5–6, with the heaviest rains falling in the southern part of the state.